 What We Like

 TouchBistro is an iPad POS designed specifically for food and beverage businesses.
 It includes a food ordering system and other features for full-service restaurants, quick-service restaurants, food trucks, and breweries.
 However, its features for running and organizing tabs and quick order screens make it the best choice for bars, cafes, and breweries.
-It is also a great option for small restaurants that want affordable hardware peripherals from customer-facing display screens to KDS screens.
-Those qualities helped it earn a 3.93 out of 5 in our evaluation; its score was brought down by lack of a free plan, the discontinuation of its built-in kiosk mode, and limited vendor management and purchase order creation features.
+It is also a great option for small restaurants wanting affordable hardware peripherals, from customer-facing display to KDS screens.

 - Software subscription fee: $69 per terminal monthly